USEPA/WNTR/documentation/developers.rst

 Software tests
 --------------------
-WNTR includes continuous integration software tests that are run using GitHub Actions and Travis CI.
+WNTR includes continuous integration software tests that are run using GitHub Actions.
+Travis CI and AppVeyor are used by the core development team as secondary testing services.
 The tests are run each time changes are made to the repository.
 The tests cover a wide range of unit and integration tests designed to ensure that the code is performing as expected.